rootstrap/blog/content/django-vs-flask.md

 The initial simplicity of a single file app can easily lead to a very big single file app.
 This is not bad if you just want to prototype something, but when you start to split the app up into files, you will have the entire responsibility of those architecture decisions on you.
 Flask is better suited to very small codebases that have a single function and maintained by small teams.
-If you plan to spin up a lot of microservices for example, this can be a good fit.
+If you plan to spin up a lot of microservices, for example, then this can be a good fit.

 # Wrapping Up